digital3mpire/SUPER-INFORMATION-HIGH-MARKET/README.md

 # SUPER INFORMATION HIGH MARKET

 ## WFT?!
 What is this

 this repo is an open spurce pavillon for  [THE WRONG bienale 2017](http://www.thewrong.org) the repo ist open to anybody who wants to join the project and share their artwork as part of this online festival of netarts.

+## HOWTO COMMIT

+you may commit to the project in to ways. use the git-infrastructure to make a pull-request to modify this repo or send an email with your github account name to: digital3mpire at floriankuhlmann dot com i will ad you to the access list

+## STRUCTURE

+please be aware of the directory structiure fpr your commit. please use the directory [example_artistname](https://github.com/digital3mpire/SUPER-INFORMATION-HIGH-MARKET/tree/master/example_artistname) as a prototype. you will also find a readme.md file there with further instructions

 ## NARRATIVE